ann415/Netflix-Movies-and-TV-Shows-Analysis/README.md

 ## 🛠 Tools Used

 - BigQuery (for SQL)
-- Python, Tableau (for visualization, optional)
+- Python, Tableau (for visualization)
 - GitHub

 ---